2 minute read

 The problem occurs when people get stuck on what they believe is the solution and are unable step back and explain the issue in full.

-When browsing Stackoverflow or vendor support forums, you will occasionally see someone ask the magic question:
+Along those lines, when browsing Stackoverflow or vendor support forums, you will occasionally see someone ask the magic question that helps break the stalemate:

 What is the problem you are trying to solve?